okta/okta.github.io/_source/_posts/2018-02-13-secure-spring-microservices-with-oauth.md

 ### Deploy to Cloud Foundry

 To deploy everything on Cloud Foundry with [Pivotal Web Services](http://run.pivotal.io/), you'll need to create an account, download/install the [Cloud Foundry CLI](https://github.com/cloudfoundry/cli#downloads), and sign-in (using `cf login -a api.run.pivotal.io`).

 There are quite a few steps involved to deploy all the services and the Angular client for production.
 For that reason, I wrote a [`deploy.sh`](https://github.com/oktadeveloper/spring-boot-microservices-example/blob/oauth/deploy.sh) script that automates everything.

 **NOTE:** After this script finishes, you'll have to add the URL for the client to your Okta app as a **Login redirect URI**.
 You'll also need to add it as a an origin under **API** > **Trusted Origins**.

 **TIP:** If you receive an error stating that you're using too much memory, you may have to upgrade your Cloud Foundry subscription.

-## Learn More about Spring Boot and OAuth
+## Learn More about Spring Boot, OAuth 2.0, and Microservices

 This article showed you how to use Spring Security, OAuth, and Okta secure a microservices architecture.
 With Zuul, Feign, and Spring Cloud Security, you can ensure your backend services communicate securely.

 The source code for this tutorial is [available on GitHub](https://github.com/oktadeveloper/spring-boot-microservices-example/), in the ["oauth" branch](https://github.com/oktadeveloper/spring-boot-microservices-example/tree/oauth).